mjostaszewski/BH19-RDmaps-BioHackrXiv-Paper/paper.md

 [SPARQLProg](https://github.com/cmungall/sparqlprog) by Chris Mungall to compose building blocks to realize high-level programming by wrapping access to existing SPARQL endpoints in the form of Prolog code.
-The examples we developed include programs accessing RDF databases of MBGD, KEGG OC, TogoVar, JCM, Allie, EBI BioSamples, UniProt, and DisGeNET.
-Future work includes using these Prolog codes as building blocks for integrative analysis [@Uchiyama:2019].
+The examples we developed include programs accessing RDF databases of MBGD [@Uchiyama:2019], KEGG OC, TogoVar, JCM, Allie, EBI BioSamples, UniProt, and DisGeNET.
+Future work includes using these Prolog codes as building blocks for integrative analysis.
 SPARQLProg is written in SWI-Prolog and has a Python interface library.
 All code has been made available in the example directory of [SparqlProg](https://github.com/cmungall/sparqlprog) which provides